RichardCouperthwaite/plt-editor-tool/README.md

 * 3D Numpy Arrays for multiple data sets
 * Pandas DataFrame

-To see more on how to implement these input options, please read the Usage Guide pdf in the Github [repository](https://github.com/RichardCouperthwaite/plt-editor-tool)
+To see more on how to implement these input options, please read the Usage Guide pdf.

 ## Graphical User Interface Guide